Levels of Review

 - The exemption granted is only for the protocol as written at the time of the initial review when the decision to exempt was determined.

-IRB Responsibilities and Process
+Exempt Reviewers Responsibilities and Process

 - The IRB will promptly notify the PI in writing/email of its decision regarding the research.

-- If it is determined that the research is not exempt or if modifications are required such as submission of a consent document or strengthening of protections in place to minimize risks to participants, the IRB will include in its written notification a statement of the reason for its decision and give the PI an opportunity to respond in person or in writing.
+If it is determined that the research is not exempt or if modifications are required such as submission of a consent document or strengthening of protections in place to minimize risks to participants, the IRB will include in its written notification a statement of the reason for its decision and provide the PI an opportunity to respond in person or in writing.
 Final exempt determinations will not be granted until the study meets the criteria for an exempt determination.
 If the IRB staff member determines that an application does not qualify for exemption, the application will be processed either through Expedited Review or by Full Board review.
 The PI will be notified and instructed to return to Protocol Builder and re-answer the questions and subsequently submit a new application.